-Katie Mazzari, Director of Community Programs
+Katie Mazzari, Associate Director

 Describe what you do in your current position: It’s my job to make TBMS music accessible to our wonderful community!
 I build and oversee all of our public and free/subsidized programs, whether they take place here at the school (the Saturday Music Project, Artist Series Concerts, Cross-Legged Concert Series, student recitals, master classes and workshops) or out in our community (our public school partnerships, senior center programs, and community performances).
 I’m pretty sure I have the most fun job at TBMS.

 How long have you worked for Turtle Bay?
 How long in your current position?
 I started at Turtle Bay in 2008, and took over my current position in the Fall of 2010.

 Describe other work experience or education: After graduating from American University with a degree in Arts and Cultural Management, I interned with the Youth and Family Programs department (now known as Performances for Young Audiences) and the American College Theatre Festival at the Kennedy Center, where I was very lucky to learn from extremely talented artists and administrators.
 I then spent a few years managing a D.C.-area live music venue (which was a ton of fun!) before becoming the Administrator for the James Renwick Alliance at the Renwick Gallery of the Smithsonian American Art Museum.
 There I coordinated all of the JRA’s worldwide arts education programs and managed their membership and special events.

 In between these positions, I’ve had a few unusual work experiences, including being the voice of medical training dummies during live crisis simulations, with such hits as “Ouch” and “I’m dizzy!.”
 But my best work experience is definitely the job I have now.